 There are a range of tools piano players can use to help them as they learn.
 A metronome is the beginner pianist’s best friend!
 Using a metronome when you practice can help to refine your sense of rhythm.
 When playing an unfamiliar piece, some beginner pianists will naturally slow down as they approach a difficult section.
 Using a metronome forces you to stay in time.
 It’s also a good idea to invest in some simple recording equipment.
 By recording yourself playing and listening to it back, you can identify key areas for improvement.

 Whether you’re a seasoned player or just starting out, a quality piano from The Pianoforte is absolutely essential.
-We’ve been Sydney’s leading experts for the last thirty years, and with three stores open seven days a week, it’s easy to contact us or pop-in for a visit.
+We’ve been Sydney’s leading experts for the last thirty years, and with convenient store locations in Sydney, it’s easy to contact us or pop-in for a visit.
 Call us in: